The SLH, NZASE and NEX have collaborated to offer primary and secondary teachers of science with a fresh way to learn, connect and upskill.

 If you have any requests or suggestions, please feel free to email Linda [email protected]

-Main Focus: Unpacking Moderation, Writing and Critiquing Assessment Tasks Information flier here
+Main Focus: Unpacking Moderation, Writing and Critiquing Assessment Tasks.
+Information flier here

 To register : http://forms.gle/57yQo1aRGp4pQwmq9